srizmi/AivenCloud/README.md

 # Aiven Cloud Demonstration Application

 This project demonstrates utilizing Aiven services to implement a signup request processing system.
 The demo consists of two components:
-1. A Kafka Producer (ProducerApp) that spawns an HTTP listener for incoming requests and then publishes it to a topic on Aiven cluster.
+1. A Kafka Producer (ProducerApp) that spawns an HTTP listener for incoming requests and then publishes them to a topic on Aiven cluster.
 2. A Kafka Consumer that polls a topic on Aiven cluster, and persists the requests to Postgresql running at Aiven.

+The ProducerApp and the ConsumerApp are designed to run as individual micro-services.

 ### ProducerApp
 The ProducerApp listens on address http://localhost:8080/api/submit_request for incoming signup requests.
 When an HTTP client connects and sends the request as JSON body, the App forwards the request to Kafka for processing.
 The JSON message is structured as follows: